vtsw/sample-project-frontend/README.md

  1. Run `yarn` to install essential dependencies. <b>Don't run `npm install` because it can cause problems with the app</b>
  2. Add your GraphQL Server url in `configs.local.js`
  3. Run `yarn start` to start the web app.
 The app will run at `localhost:3000`
  4. Run `yarn test:watch` to see the test results.
  5. To run with docker, install docker and docker-compose

 - start:
   `docker-compose -f docker-compose.yml up --build --force-recreate`
 - stop:
   `docker-compose -f docker-compose.yml down`

+## Run storybook

+1. Run `yarn storybook`